Last Updated on by

 The LED lights are rated to 50,000 hours of use, operating up to 40 degrees, while the metal designs in the higher-cost versions will help radiate heat better for even longer life, while looking a little bit cooler than black or white.
 There’s also a five-year warranty on the products should anything go wrong.

-With plenty of control options, even the Haiku wall control at $125 if you want to do things the old-fashioned way, the Haiku lights are fun to play with and make a great impression, or – you know – they just make a good light fitting.
+With plenty of control options, even the Haiku wall control if you want to do things the old-fashioned way, the Haiku lights are fun to play with and make a great impression, or – you know – they just make a good light fitting.

 Cons of the Haiku Smart Light